Ralph Palmer, 12th Baron Lucas: Early life and education

-During his gap year in 1969, he accompanied Professor Thomas Frederick Hewer and Brigadier Brian Mortimer Archibald across Afghanistan and Iran, collecting plants for Kew Gardens and the Royal Horticultural Society as a private expedition.
-He returned to study physics at Balliol College, Oxford.
+Lucas was privately educated at Twyford School and Eton College.
+During his gap year in 1969, he accompanied Professor Thomas Frederick Hewer and Brigadier Brian Mortimer Archibald across Afghanistan and Iran, collecting plants for the Royal Botanic Gardens, Kew and the Royal Horticultural Society (RHS) as part of a private expedition.
+He returned to study physics at the University of Oxford where he was an undergraduate student at Balliol College, Oxford.

-Work
+Career

-He took articles as a chartered accountant with Farrow, Bersey, Gain, Vincent & Co and successor firms, and worked at S. G. Warburg & Co.
+Lucas started his career as a chartered accountant with Farrow, Bersey, Gain, Vincent & Co and successor firms, and worked at S. G. Warburg & Co.
 Ltd. from 1976 to 1988.

 On the death of his mother in 1991, he succeeded her as 12th Baron Lucas and 8th Lord Dingwall.
 He was a Lord in Waiting (Government Whip in the House of Lords) during 1994–97, and the shadow Lords minister for International Development during 1997–98.
 He remains an active backbencher, taking a particular interest in education, liberty, electronic government, planning, finance and parking regulation.

 In 1995, Ralph Lucas married Amanda Atha, the co-founder with Sarah Drummond of The Good Schools Guide, became owner, publisher and editor of the guide in 2000; he added international schools overseas to the guide in 2006.

-As editor of The Good Schools Guide, Ralph Lucas has highlighted the continued improvement of state and Special Education Needs schools: the first edition of The Good Schools Guide in 1986 listed just ten state schools – 4 per cent of the total; by the 2016 edition, more than 300 state schools were reviewed, a quarter of the 1,200 schools reviewed that year.
+As editor of The Good Schools Guide, Ralph Lucas has highlighted the continued improvement of state and Special Educational Needs (SEN) schools: the first edition of The Good Schools Guide in 1986 listed just ten state schools – 4 per cent of the total; by the 2016 edition, more than 300 state schools were reviewed, a quarter of the 1,200 schools reviewed that year.
 In the 2019 edition, nearly 400 of the 1,297 schools selected for review were state schools and 140 were SEN schools.

-Ralph Lucas has commented on state schools as strong competitors for the most talented students, saying, 'Many prep schools are facing a "slow and gentle good night" as a result of rapidly improving state primaries and private tutors'.
+Lucas has commented on state schools as strong competitors for the most talented students, saying, 'Many prep schools are facing a "slow and gentle good night" as a result of rapidly improving state primaries and private tutors'.
 He has expressed his concerns over the dangers of charlatan tutors for very young children and rung warning bells over the ever rising fees of independent schools.